The Culinary Quest

 Food & Beverage Business Listings

-The deck space of The Docks Restaurant & Bar stretches the length of the restaurant and provides a balance of marina views and tree-shaded tables at which to enjoy their famous “funked-up” fries – try poutine or Rippin’ Ranch.
-Summertime favourites as well as fresh Lake Huron White Fish, Yellow Perch pair easily with local brewery offerings.
+The deck space of The Hub On The Docks stretches the length of the restaurant and provides a balance of marina views and tree-shaded tables at which to enjoy their famous “funked-up” fries – try poutine or Rippin’ Ranch.
+Summertime favourites and fresh Lake Huron White Fish and Yellow Perch pair easily with local brewery offerings.

 One of our favourite views is from Dave’s Pub & Grill (Oakwood Resort, Grand Bend), which offers a serene golf course view adorned with a water feature.
 Seated inside or on the deck, for breakfast, lunch or dinner, the ambience is sure to contribute to menu favourites like flat bread pizzas, slow and low braised pot roast on house-made Yorkshire pudding with pan drippings or any of the burger, pasta and appetizer staples.